abuchmueller/DeepMusic/README.md

 #### Sampling data & pre-processing into Numpy arrays

-This is done in the [data_aquisition] and [data_prep] notebooks.
+This is done in the [data_acquisition] and [data_prep] notebooks.
 You may skip the last step of the [data_prep] notebook (reducing raw data to Numpy arrays) but note that your raw data can get very large quickly.
 Our sample of approximately 10.000 tracks has a size of 4GB.
 By extracting only timbre and pitch vectors and compressing into a .npz file, we were able to cut the size down to 600MB.

 #### Building models